DamianB-BitFlipper/tezos-warranty/README.md

 - `ledger`: A BigMap mapping `token_id` to `address` signifying ownership of a token by a particular address.
 - `operators`: A set (internally implemented with a BigMap mapping values to `unit`) of tuples containing the (`owner`, (`operator`, `token_id`)).
 - `reverse_ledger`: A BigMap mapping an `address` to a list of `token_id`'s owned by said address.
 This is a reverse lookup of the `ledger` storage field, hence the name.
-- `metadata`: A BigMap mapping strings to bytes to hold any metadata related to this Warranty smart contract.
+- `metadata`: A BigMap mapping strings to bytes to hold any metadata related to this warranty smart contract.
 - `token_metadata`: A BigMap mapping a `token_id` to a record containing the associated token's metadata.
 Token metadata includes issuer, owner, issue time, warranty duration, etc.
-- `next_token_id`: A natural number incremented on every new warranty NFT mint.
-Used to retrieve the next token number.
+- `next_token_id`: A natural number incremented on every new warranty NFT minted.
+Used to retrieve the next token's identifier number.
 - `admin`: A record containing the address of the current admin and any pending new admin.